Brand personas: A complete guide to humanizing your company

 What makes a good or effective brand persona?

-A strong brand persona usually is relatable to a customer base and makes them feel as if your brand is just like them personality-wise.
-If you’re active, hard-working, outgoing, sympathetic, environmentally-aware or friendly, you want a company to mirror these traits.
+A strong brand persona is usually relatable to a customer base and makes them feel as if your brand is just like them, personality-wise.
+If you’re active, hard-working, outgoing, sympathetic, environmentally-aware, or friendly, you want a company to mirror these traits.

 Why do I need one?